Returning to HR in India: How to Build a Strong Resume with Volunteering and Certification?

 shradhagautam

-Thanks for the reply Simhan.
-It has been around an year I have taken a break from the volunteering work that I did earlier.
-I worked as a volunteer for non profit organizations that involved organizational development (OD) consulting for NGOs.
+Thanks for the reply, Simhan.
+It has been around a year since I took a break from the volunteering work that I did earlier.
+I worked as a volunteer for non-profit organizations that involved organizational development (OD) consulting for NGOs.
 This was a team of 7-8 people providing OD solutions to the clients.
-This was completely based on the projects that came along, so I was involved on projects that lasted for 3-4 months.
+The involvement was based on the projects that came along, so I worked on projects that lasted for 3-4 months.

-SInce I still have time before I relocate to India, I thought of doing an HR certification here.
-Iam already an MBA in Human Resources, The reason Iam considering this certification is to get back in touch with the subjects.
-DO you think Iam on the right track.
-Need some guidance as this would involve investing time and money.
+Since I still have time before I relocate to India, I thought of pursuing an HR certification here.
+I am already an MBA in Human Resources.
+The reason I am considering this certification is to reconnect with the subjects.
+Do you think I am on the right track?
+I need some guidance as this would involve investing time and money.

 abhaybandekar

-To be very frank, I don’t think, all the three parameters stated by you, i.e. (1) strong resume, (2) US certification in HR, and (3) Volunteering work, will have great weightage in grabing the HR job, selection of which will be on talent/intellectual levels.
+To be very frank, I don't think all the three parameters stated by you, i.e., (1) a strong resume, (2) US certification in HR, and (3) volunteering work, will have great weight in grabbing the HR job, selection of which will be based on talent/intellectual levels.

-The abovestated three points make excellent addition to your personality, which ofcourse anybody will appreciate largely, when you appear before an interviewing officer.
+The above-stated three points make an excellent addition to your personality, which, of course, anybody will largely appreciate when you appear before an interviewing officer.

-I do not know much about ‘HR course in US’, but knowledge related issues, in India, like, labour laws, factory act, shops & establishment act, PF / ESIC matters, and many such subjects, which HR is suppose to be well aware, I think are totally different than US studies.
+I do not know much about the 'HR course in the US,' but knowledge-related issues in India, like labor laws, the Factory Act, the Shops & Establishment Act, PF/ESIC matters, and many such subjects, which HR is supposed to be well aware of, I think are totally different from US studies.

-I hope, since you have still time to come back to India, you may start preparing yourself, looking at the Indian rules, regulations and various aspects, so that when you get an opportunity to work as HR, you will be very comfortable and successful.
+I hope, since you still have time to come back to India, you may start preparing yourself by looking at the Indian rules, regulations, and various aspects, so that when you get an opportunity to work as HR, you will be very comfortable and successful.

-Comments by Mr Simhan, Super Moderator, are very much valid and carries good meanings.
+Comments by Mr. Simhan, Super Moderator, are very valid and carry good meaning.
 My personal thanks to him.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute